Raikzer/LiveSplit.CrashTWoCLoadRemoval/README.md

 Special thanks go to PeteThePlayer, DylWingo, Alaapo and various others from the Crash Speedrunning Community, who helped me with testing/debugging.

 # How does it work?
-*FOR PS2*

-The method works by taking a "screenshot" (currently 800x600, it needs to be this large to prevent some death animations from being incorrectly detected as a black screen, but will be downsized to save resources) from your selected capture at the top, where "LOADING" is displayed when playing TWoC.
-It will then first check if the "screenshot" (i will simply refer to it as image from here) is fully black and will pause the timer.
+The method works by taking a "screenshot" (i will simply refer to it as image from here) from your selected capture at the top, where "LOADING" is displayed when playing TWoC.
+It will then first check if the image is fully black and will pause the timer if it is.
 When the blackscreen ends it will resume the timer and note the current time in case an actual load screen follows.
 After this it will actually be looking for the LOADING text at the top of the screen for 360 frames (6 seconds).

-To do this it will first preprocess the image by comparing color values to color the actual loading text fully black while the background is fully white.
+To do this it will first preprocess the image by comparing color values to color the actual loading text fully black while the background will be turned fully white.
 This image will then be fed into the tesseract optical character recognition AI to extract the text within the image.
 If the extracted text equals LOADING the timer will revert back to the time that was noted at the end of predecessing black screen and pause the timer again.
 Finally it will unpause the timer as soon as the upcoming blackscreen ends.

-*FOR XBOX*

-Coming Soon™

-# Missing Features
-Support for Autosplit still needs to be reconfigured.

 # Known Issues
-If you want to use the AutoSplitter functionality (when it's available), **all your Splits need to have different names!**.
+If you want to use the AutoSplitter functionality, **all your Splits need to have different names!**.
 If you have Splits that share the same name, the AutoSplitter is not able to differentiate between them.

 # Note for Runs on Emulator
 If you plan to use the load remover with PCSX2, I would refrain from capturing the actual screen the emulator is running on and recommend capturing an OBS window instead.
 Otherwise the screen capture runs into weird issues when the emu is using the software renderer.